DimosTheocharis/Tic-Tac-Toe-AI/documentation/How_to_play_in_terminal_with_Docker.md

     docker run --name terminal-first -i -t terminal-game:v1
 ```

 This command will create a container called "terminal-first" based on the image you created previously.
-This container is just a snapshot of the image and the final executable product that will let you play Tic-Tac-Toe-AI.
+This container is just a snapshot of the image and also the final executable product that will let you play Tic-Tac-Toe-AI.

 This command will also run the container in interactive mode, in order to let you give inputs to the program.